New Jersey Medical Malpractice Attorney

 Cases We Handle

-Since 1965, the lawyers at Brady, Brady & Reilly, LLC have helped accident victims throughout Essex County, Hudson County, and North Jersey obtain the maximum amount of compensation they deserve for their injuries and damages related to medical malpractice.
+Since 1965, the lawyers at Brady, Brady & Reilly, LLC have helped accident victims throughout Essex County, Hudson County, Jersey City, and North Jersey obtain the maximum amount of compensation they deserve for their injuries and damages related to medical malpractice.
 Our attorneys work aggressively and effectively to help victims of medical malpractice.
 Our extensive knowledge and skills help victims handle even the most complex cases involving a broad range of malpractice-related injuries.

 Informed consent: Patients who are misled or not fully informed about the circumstances surrounding surgeries or procedures often sustain unexpected results.
 Patients provide consent for one surgery and sometimes wake up missing organs and body parts against their knowledge.
 In these circumstances, victims can suffer serious health complications.